jellyfin/jellyfin.org/docs/general/installation/linux.md

    :::note

-   This step may throw errors; continue to the next step to resolve them.
+   This step may throw errors; Continue to the next step to resolve them.

    :::